 Myth 1: Nynorsk and Bokmål are two different languages.

 There are two official languages in Norway: Norwegian and Sami.
 The Sami language is used by the Samis, who are a national minority in Norway.
-Most of them live in Finnmark, in the Northern Norway.
-Sami language is very different from Norwegian as it belongs to Finno-Ungric language family.
+Most of them live in Finnmark, in Northern Norway.
+The Sami language is very different from Norwegian as it belongs to the Finno-Ugric language family.

 The second and most widely spoken official language in Norway is Norwegian.
 Bokmål and Nynorsk are two different standards of writing in Norwegian.
 Compare:

 Jeg kommer snart.
 (Bokmål) – I’m coming soon.

 Eg kjem snart.
 (Nynorsk) – I’m coming soon.

 To understand how this is possible we have to go back in history for a moment here.

 The Norwegian language comes from Old Norse, which was a language used in Scandinavia during the Viking Era.
 However, with time Germanic influences spread to Northern Europe, thus taking the language with them.
 Later on, Norway entered a union with Denmark.
 Danish started to prevail in Norwegian society, being a language of the elite, the law, and the church.
 When in 1814 the union with Denmark ended, there was a rise of patriotic movements, and the search for “own” Norwegian language form started.